OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 effective than fixing at later stages of AI system operations.
 While each comes with certain financial and operating costs, the “hard savings” may result in a positive outcome.
 These may include:
-1. Taking measures to control the output of data appropriately.
-The OWASP AI Exchange covers this through the corresponding threat: [sensitive data disclosure throught use](/goto/disclosureuse/).
+1. Taking measures to mitigate the output of certain training data.
+The OWASP AI Exchange covers this through the corresponding threat: [data disclosure through model output](/goto/disclosureuseoutput/).
 2. Comprehensive IP Audits: a thorough audit may be used to identify all intellectual property related to the AI system as a whole.
 This does not necessarily apply only to data sets but overall source code, systems,